Clint Murchison Jr.: NFL innovations and legacy

-He was named a finalist for the 2020 class of the Pro Football Hall of Fame as a contributor, however he was not elected.
+He was named a finalist for the 2020 class of the Pro Football Hall of Fame as a contributor, however was not elected.

 Radio Nord

 Murchison funded radio entrepreneur Gordon McLendon to create a floating commercial (pirate radio) station called Radio Nord aboard the motor vessel Bon Jour, anchored in the Stockholm archipelago.
 Murchison and McLendon remained in the shadows and allowed Murchison's long-time friend Robert F. Thompson to take credit for actual ownership while day-to-day management was vested in Swedish-Finnish businessman Jack S. Kotschack.

-Radio Nord broadcast in Swedish for 16 months, between March 8, 1961 and June 30, 1962.
+Radio Nord broadcast in Swedish for 16 months, between March 8, 1961, and June 30, 1962.
 With its mix of popular music, DJ's and news, Radio Nord became very popular.
 Despite politics and religious issues being banned at the station, it was stopped when the Swedish government introduced new legislation in the spring of 1962, criminalizing the act of buying commercials on the station.

 The ship Bon Jour was later renamed Mi Amigo, and after docking for almost a year in Galveston, Texas she sailed for southern England to become Radio Atlanta (McLendon began his radio career in the small town of Atlanta, Texas).
 The station was not a financial success, and joined forces with the Caroline organization to become the southern station of Radio Caroline.
 Within a short period of time the "Project Atlanta" people sold out completely to the Caroline group.

-Conspiracy regarding Kennedy Assassination

-According to some conspiracy theorists, Murchison's home in Dallas hosted a meeting on the evening of November 21, 1963 (one day before the assassination of John F Kennedy).
-The theory suggests that Murchison's connections to certain Dallas industrialists as well as influence in American politics, at the time, facilitated the assassination of the president.